 - Placental abruption: This is when the placenta separates from the uterus.
 Bleeding will occur, although it may not be visible.
 The severity of the bleeding and oxygen deprivation in the baby depends on multiple factors, including the location and size of the separation.
 This can be fatal for the baby.

 - Maternal infection: Maternal infections such as herpes simplex virus or HIV have the potential to spread to the baby during vaginal birth.

-- Umbilical cord prolapse: This occurs when the cord exits in front of baby and becomes impinged upon, thereby depriving the baby of oxygen.
+- Umbilical cord prolapse: This occurs when the cord exits in front of the baby and becomes impinged upon, thereby depriving the baby of oxygen.

 - Nuchal cord: A nuchal cord is characterized by the cord becoming wrapped around the baby’s neck.
 This is an indication for C-section if accompanied by a nonreassuring fetal heart tracing.

 - Cephalopelvic disproportion: This is a condition in which the baby is too large for the size of the mother’s pelvis